themindfulbit/td/_content/1-episodes/2014-03-10-069-writing-workflows.md

 >
 > There are [a few plugins I recommend](http://www.macdrifter.com/2014/01/a-sublime-writing-experience.html) for Sublime Text that make for a better writing experience.
 None of them are necessary.
 But at the very least, get comfortable with the [commands and memorize the keyboard shortcuts built](http://www.macdrifter.com/2012/08/sublime-text-shortcuts-for-writing.html) into Sublime Text.
 Being able to quickly jump through a document makes all the difference when working on a large block of text.
 I also recommend [learning how to use split panes](http://www.macdrifter.com/2012/07/sublime-text-working-with-multiple-panes.html).

+* Here is a look at the Project dialog boxes that Gabe and Erik highlighted:

+{{ theme:partial src="image-set" title="Project File Actions" show="{{ number }}" file="Screen-Shot-20140309-165006.jpg" }}{{ theme:partial src="image-set" title="Open Recent Project" show="{{ number }}" file="Screen-Shot-20140309-164818.jpg" }}

 Through the wonders of TextDrop, you can even have ubiquitous access to your notes in [almost any web browser](http://windows.microsoft.com/en-us/internet-explorer/download-ie).
-Gabe also makes extensive use of the [Sublime Text SFTP Plugin](http://wbond.net/sublime_packages/sftp).
+Gabe also makes extensive use of the [Sublime Text SFTP Plugin](http://wbond.net/sublime_packages/sftp), which provides him another way to remotely manage his text, while being at home in Sublime Text.

 {{ theme:partial src="app" show="{{ number }}" image="textdrop.png" name="TextDrop" description="The fastest way to edit text files in your Dropbox using a web browser.
 It's designed for situations where you don't have Dropbox installed, like when you're at work." price="$12.75 per year" developer="" appstore="https://www.textdropapp.com/home/Home" }}